SPD politician Frieder Birzele is dead

 Interior Minister Thomas Strobl (CDU) said that Birzele was committed to security and order for the people of the state during his time in office.
 "Throughout his life, lively local politics was a matter close to his heart."

 SPD state leader Andreas Stoch said that Birzele was a lawyer and politician and both with heart and soul.
 "He wanted to create justice and defend justice.
 And he always did that.
 In the SPD, in the trade union and as Minister of the Interior."
-In Birzele, the Social Democrats have lost a good friend and wise advisor who, even in old age and despite personal setbacks, never lost interest in politics and never lost his enjoyment of it.
+In Birzele, the Social Democrats have lost a good friend and wise advisor who never lost interest or enjoyment in politics, even in old age and despite personal setbacks.

+Transport Minister Winfried Hermann (Greens) praised Bizele as a "critical thinker and enlightener".
+As Minister of the Interior, safeguarding the rule of law was a central concern for him.

 Read also: